voting-tools/pref_voting/paper/paper.md

 # Summary

 Preferential Voting Tools (`pref_voting`) is a Python package designed for research in and applications of voting theory [@Dummett1984;@Brams2002;@Tideman2006;@Zwicker2016;@Pacuit2019], a subfield of social choice theory [@Arrow1963;@Fishburn1973;@Kelly1988;@Sen2017].
 The basic problem of voting theory concerns how to combine "inputs" from many individual voters into a single social "output".
-For example, a common type of input to elicit from each voter is a *ranking* of some set of candidates according to the voter's preferences, while a common type of social output is the selection of a *winning candidate* (or perhaps a set of candidates tied for winning).
+For example, a common type of input from each voter is a *ranking* of some set of candidates, while a common type of social output is the selection of a *winning candidate* (or perhaps a set of candidates tied for winning).
 A *voting method* is then a function that takes in a ranking from each voter and outputs a winning candidate (or set of tied candidates).
-Other functions may instead output a social ranking of the candidates [@Arrow1963], or a probability distribution over the candidates [@Brandt2017], etc., and other input types are also possible, such as grades that voters assign to candidates [@Balinski2010], or voter utility functions [@Aspremont2002;@Sen2017], etc. Faced with an aggregation function of any of these types, voting theorists study the function from several perspectives, including the general principles or "axioms" it satisfies [@Nurmi1987;@Nurmi1999;@Taylor2005;@Felsenthal2012], its statistical behavior according to various probability models for generating voter inputs [@Merrill1988;@Green-Armytage2016], the complexity of the function and related problems [@Faliszewski2009], and more.
-These studies are greatly facilitated by the implementation of algorithms for computing aggregation functions and checking their properties, which are provided in `pref_voting`.
+Other functions may instead output a social ranking of the candidates [@Arrow1963], or a probability distribution over the candidates [@Brandt2017], etc., and other input types are also possible, such as sets of approved candidates [@Brams2007], or assignments of grades to candidates [@Balinski2010], or real-valued functions on the set of candidates [@Aspremont2002;@Sen2017], etc. Faced with a function of any of these types, voting theorists study the function from several perspectives, including the general principles or "axioms" it satisfies [@Nurmi1987;@Nurmi1999;@Felsenthal2012],  its susceptibility to manipulation by strategic voters [@Taylor2005], its statistical behavior according to various probability models for generating voter inputs [@Merrill1988;@Green-Armytage2016], the complexity of the function and related problems [@Faliszewski2009], and more.
+These studies are greatly facilitated by the implementation of algorithms for computing the relevant functions and checking their properties, which are provided in `pref_voting`.

 # Statement of need

-Research in the burgeoning field of *computational social choice* [@Brandt2016;@Geist2017;@Aziz2019] often applies computer-assisted techniques to the study of voting methods and other aggregation functions.
+Research in the burgeoning field of *computational social choice* [@Brandt2016;@Geist2017;@Aziz2019] often applies computer-assisted techniques to the study of voting methods and other social choice mechanisms.
 The aim of `pref_voting` is to contribute to a comprehensive set of tools for such research.
 Other packages in this area include `abcvoting` [@Lackner2023], which focuses on approval-based committee voting,  `preflibtools` [@Mattei2013], which contains tools for working with preference data from [PrefLib.org](https://PrefLib.org), and `prefsampling` [@Boehmer2024], which implements probability models for generating voter rankings.
-The `pref_voting` package provides functionality not available in those previous packages, while also interfacing with `preflibtools` and `prefsampling`.
+The `pref_voting` package provides functionality not available in these previous packages, while also interfacing with `preflibtools` and `prefsampling`.
 Like `pref_voting`, the `VoteKit` [@MGGG2024] and `VoteLib` [@Simbera2021] packages provide implementations of a number of voting methods; and like `prefsampling`, `VoteKit` provides tools for generating elections.
 However, neither package includes all the voting methods and functionality in `pref_voting`, as described below.
 The `pref_voting` package has already been used in research in computational social choice [@HKP2024].
 The package can also be used by election administrators to determine election outcomes, as it is used in the backend of the [Stable Voting](https://stablevoting.org) website.

 # Functionality